Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter3.md

 <img src="../Assets/Pictures/play_store_512.png" alt="inzzii logo" width="100"/>
-# How to set up Tax settings
+# How to set up Groups and Departments
-This is the first Chapter of the **Inzzii manual** because it's very important to set up the tax before any other step.
-Every country has it's own VAT settings and thats why there are no predefined taxes in the app.
+This is the third Chapter of the **Inzzii manual** .
+It's very important to first set up the Group(s) and then the underlying Departments.
-*Note* There are called fiscal countries,.
-These countries have a extra, special tax rules.
-Shop owners must have a fiscal solution.
-This solution is a blackbox (a piece of hardware connected to the POS where transactions are stored.
-There are also online fiscal solutions vailable in certain countries.
-At the moment we only have a certified Swedisah fiscal solution
+To give you an example of how to setup this structure Group Food has 3 departments Pizza, soup and deserts.
+Group Drinks has 3 departments cold drinks, warm drinks and alcoholic drinks

 ## How to add VAT